Metalnem/mijailovic.net/_drafts/books-2017-q3.md

 of one such unit:
 [Reserve Police Battalion 101](https://en.wikipedia.org/wiki/Reserve_Police_Battalion_101).

-Reserve Police Battalion 101 was the unit of around 500 people, directly involved in killing of at least 38000 Jews, but also responsible for deportations of even more Jews to the death camps.
+Reserve Police Battalion 101 was the unit of around 500 men, directly involved in killing of at least 38000 Jews, but also responsible for deportations of even more Jews to the death camps.
 During the first few years of war, they were